ploomber/ipython-kernel-docker/README.md

 make build
 ```

-Make Jupyter aware of our kernel
+Make Jupyter aware of our kernel (must be executed in an environment with Jupyter installed)

 ```
 make install